Jasonette/documentation/docs/actions.md

 }
 ```

-Notice how the action is tied to the `vetical` layout, which is at `item` level.
+Notice how the action is tied to the `vertical` layout, which is at `item` level.
 So this will respond to touch.

 ---